act-now-coalition/covid-data-model/api/README.V1.md

 If ommited, the API will return the date of projected hospital overloads, data of peak hospitalizations, and more.

-If included, the API will return the projected hospitalization data every third day for the next 90 days.
+If included, the API will return the projected hospitalization data every day for the next 90 days.

 ## Using the API
 ### Fetching State Data